alessia96/OMPF/README.md

 # OMPF

-Example codes for Introduction to Machine Learning challenge 2021/2022 (it was not possible to loads the trained models, you could find them on deepnote)
+Example codes for Introduction to Machine Learning challenge 2021/2022 (it was not possible to load the trained models, you could find them on deepnote)

 model.py code for CNN model from scratch